Eric-Conn/Eric-Conn.github.io/README.md

 ## Eric Connelly's Website

 Welcome to Eric Connelly's website!
-I have a bachelors of science in mathematics from The City University of New York, College of Staten Island.
+I have a B.S. in mathematics from The City University of New York, College of Staten Island.

 # About me: